WeCovr

 This is where the Motor Insurers' Bureau (MIB) steps in.

 The MIB is a non-profit organisation funded by every single motor insurer in the UK.
 Its primary purpose is to compensate the victims of uninsured and untraced "hit-and-run" drivers.
-It's a critical safety net that ensures innocent people are not left with life-changing injuries or crippling repair bills through no fault of their own.
+It's a critical safety net that can help support innocent people are not left with life-changing injuries or crippling repair bills through no fault of their own.

 However, this safety net comes at a colossal cost.
 According to 2025 projections from the ABI, the MIB is expected to pay out over £500 million in compensation this year alone.